Kishawn-Dorman/Airbnb-Edinburgh-Housing-Dilemma-Analysis/README.md

 ## Section 5 - Conclusion

+Cluster 1 - Low-Priced Listings
+Cluster 2 - Standard-Priced Listings
+Cluster 3 - High-Income Listings

+Cluster/segment 2 was chosen as the group of listings likely to comprise of illegitmate listings.
+Although the 3 of the clusters generated had different characteristics, it was evident that illegitmate activity from listings in each of these clusters is very much a possibility.

-only 2 out of the 15 input variables was recognised by the algorithm as being important to predicting the target.
+The decision tree model had high accuracy but the variables only 2 out of the 15 input variables was recognised by the algorithm as being important to predicting the target.
 This limits the real world identification illegal short-term renting as having multiple characteristics (variables) allows for better identification as opposed to having only 2 characteristics.

 The creation and/or inclusion of more host characteristics variables (e.g. booking rules & guest verification criteria) into the model would add more precise classifications to the model and add value to the models applicability to the real-world environment.